osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 ## Definition

-Clients provide a way for users or applications to authenticate against OSIsoft Cloud Services (OCS) from applications other than the OCS portal itself.
-OCS supports three types of clients, intended to support different types of applications.
+Clients provide a way for users or applications to authenticate against OSIsoft Cloud Services (OCS) from applications other than the OCS portal.
+OCS supports three types of clients, each of which support different types of applications.

 You must have the **Account Administrator** role to add and manage clients in a tenant.